Persie0/Most-Used-Words-Anki-Deck-Creator/README.md

 2. upload your .txt files from which you want to create Anki Deck(s) to the forked repo; I recommend to upload into the uploads directory
 3. follow this
 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token=
-and create a access token with "repo" and "workflow" ticked (first 2)
+and create an access token with "repo" and "workflow" ticked (first 2)
 4. copy the created token
 5. follow this (on your forked repo) https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository= call it secret WORKFLOW_TOKEN and paste the before created access token
-6. go to the Github Actions tab of your forked project
+6. go to the GitHub Actions tab of your forked project
 7. go to "Create workflow file" and type in the parameters
 8. wait some time until this action is finished
 9. then go to the action "Create Anki releases with multiple files"